nellapark/gemini-tedai/docs/prd.md

 ### F1: Multimodal Job Submission
 - **Description:** The user initiates a new service request by providing media and a brief description.
 - **Requirements:**
+    - Gemini's Live API with video streaming (have this as recommended option in addition to uploading video) - User records a 30-second walkthrough with their phone -> Stream video in real-time to Gemini while they narrate -> AI provides immediate spoken feedback: "I see a leaking pipe under the sink, approximately 1.5 inches in diameter"
     - User can record or upload a video or audio (up to 60 seconds).
+      - Video could also be Thermal camera footage for insulation/HVAC issues, Sound level measurements for noise complaints, etc.
     - User can upload up to 5 photos.
     - User can add a voice note or text description.
     - The interface will be media-first, guiding the user to "show, not just tell."
+- **LATER:** Shot-List Coach (video gen)
+  - If input footage is weak, auto-generate a short instruction video: “Stand 6 ft away, pan slowly; capture shutoff valve; include tape measure in frame,” then prompt the user to re-record.

 ### F2: AI-Powered Scope Generation
 - **Description:** The Gemini-powered agent analyzes the user's input to understand the problem and create a standardized job description.